Celtics oust Raptors in Game 7, head to East finals vs. Heat

 Celtics: Boston became the first team in NBA history to win four “road” games in one playoff series. … Gordon Hayward (sprained right ankle) was on the floor getting shots up before the game.
 He hasn’t played since Game 1 of the opening-round series against Philadelphia.
 The Celtics had said he would need four weeks before recovering; Tuesday is the four-week mark.

-Raptors: Toronto was eliminated 456 days after winning the preceding season’s title, obviously the longest such run for a team that didn’t win consecutive championships. … The Raptors are scheduled to fly home Saturday afternoon.
+Raptors: Because of the pandemic-delayed season, Toronto was eliminated 456 days after winning the previous title, the longest such run for a team that didn’t win consecutive championships. … The Raptors are scheduled to fly home Saturday afternoon.

 LOOKING AHEAD